A Rainbow of Qualities – celebrating Subhuti by Padmavajra

 One of the major areas of work for the public preceptors is the training of private preceptors, of whom there are now well over 200 worldwide.
 Separate retreats for men and women private preceptors happen every year at Adhisthana and Padmavajra and Dhammadinna, who have been involved in them for 10 years or more, share their reflections about these retreats.

-Posted by akasajoti to Adhisthana on Tue, 16 Dec, 2014 - 17:29Subhuti and Padmavajra returned to Adhisthana in November, for ‘Eros and Beauty II’.
+By akasajoti on Tue, 16 Dec, 2014 - 17:29Subhuti and Padmavajra returned to Adhisthana in November, for ‘Eros and Beauty II’.
 Over four days of talks they explored beauty and the dharma life; covering themes such as the ecstatic nature of the aesthetic moment, and the relationship of eros and beauty with spiritual death and the bodhicitta.

 The talks are available here on Free Buddhist Audio